softwareengel/softwareengel.github.io/about.md

 ### Contact me

-go to <softwareengel.de> and use the contact form for spam protection .
+Go to <https://softwareengel.de> and use the contact form for spam protection .

 Please contact me  - Pro Engels aka Softwareengel